rschristopher/ischristtrue.com/src/modern-views/free-will.md

 The revealed truth is the unification of the truths of monergism acted out in the truths of synergism (exactly as the apostle Paul explained).

+!!! quote "1 Corinthians 3:9"
+    For we are labourers together with God: ye are God's husbandry, ye are God's building.

+    fellow workers;
+    συνεργοί (synergoi)

 ## Limits of Rationality